Ficool

 The Seventh Division base was its own city.

 Caleb walked through the noise of it on the way to the staging hangars.
 Transport rigs grinding past on bad suspensions, sending dust over everything.
 Food stalls on every corner running peanut oil hot enough to taste from the street.
-The smells stacking on top of each other in a way that was specifically the smell of this base and not any other base he had ever walked through.
+The smells stacked into something specific to this base, a stink no other place had managed to copy.

 Off-duty soldiers loitered.
 Veterans drank early.
 Recruits hauled crates with their heads down.
 Two men in dented armor were yelling at each other over a holoscreen replaying clips of his own tunnel feed, and one of them was clearly losing the argument.

-Military police watched everything from the intersections, hands resting on the rifles slung across their chests, the way some cats sit on top of fences.
+Military police watched everything from the intersections, hands resting on the rifles slung across their chests with casual ownership of every exit.

 It was a machine.
 Everyone here was a moving part in the machine.
 The machine ran on dead Kaiju.